fedex2118/Web-Java-Servlets-Project/README.md

 # Web-Java-Servlets-Project
 A simple project made in Java with the use of Servlets by me and other 4 colleagues of the Computer Science course of la Sapienza University assigned by our teacher Paolo Bottoni.

 The course name was "Programmazione Web".

+The theme of the project were web applications and it was focused on the server side / back-end programming.
+It is entirely made with java with some little html, css bootstrap and javascript and of course mysql for the database part.

+The web site was supposed to let users sign-in, login buy products and let some special users like vendors add their products and let the admins do some other "special" tasks.